 Why Is A Monthly Bank Reconciliation Important?

-Conducting a bank reconciliation each month helps you understand your company’s cash flow, protect against overdraft fees, and guard against fraud.
-The bank reconciliation process is a vital part of the checks and balances (no pun intended).
+Conducting a monthly bank reconciliation helps you understand your company’s cash flow, protect against overdraft fees, and guard against fraud.
+The bank reconciliation process is vital to the checks and balances (no pun intended).
 The best practice is to ensure that no individual has control over all financial transactions for a business.

-In your personal finances, you know that your current bank account balance doesn’t accurately represent your available cash.
-There might be deposits in transit as well as expenses and withdrawals that haven’t cleared yet.
+In your finances, you know that your current bank account balance doesn’t accurately represent your available cash.
+There might be deposits in transit and expenses and withdrawals that haven’t cleared yet.
 The same is true for businesses.
-Reconciling your bank account balance with your bank statements and company’s cash records is even more important for a business handling large amounts of money.
+Reconciling your bank account balance with your bank statements and company’s cash records is even more critical for a business handling large amounts of money.